 Is three days enough to visit Florence?

-Three days in Florence is enough time to experience the highlights of the city and get a good sense of its rich history, art, and culture.
-With a well-planned itinerary, you can visit Florence’s top attractions, explore its charming neighborhoods, and even enjoy some leisurely moments in just three days, although you are sure to want to visit again and again!
+Three days in Florence is enough time to experience the highlights of the city and get a good sense of its rich history, art, and culture, while still leaving space for the slower moments that make the city so memorable.

 Three days in Florence : The perfect Itinerary